-5.16.1 Local lettings plans are used across the Home-Link area to help create balanced and sustainable communities.
-Where a local lettings plan applies, it will be stated in the property details when advertised.
-Details of any local lettings plans will be available from the local authority in whose area the property is situated.
+Local Lettings Plans are used across the Home-Link area.
+For example, to help create balanced and sustainable communities, or to help mitigate any housing management issues identified on specific schemes.
+They may also be appropriate where local authorities provide rural exception sites to ensure homes are prioritised to local people in perpetuity.

 Some local lettings plans may ask for an applicant to have a local connection to a specific parish or village.
 In those cases, the connection criteria will be stipulated in the legal agreement for that development.